OpenTranslationBible/open-bible/en-GB/43.John/md/john-11.md

 ## John 11:49

-Then one of them, named Caiaphas, who was high priest that year, spoke up, “You know nothing at all!
+Then one of them, named Caiaphas, who was high priest that year, spoke up, “You are unaware of what is necessary!

 ## John 11:50